huggingface/datasets/docs/source/about_dataset_load.rst

 * The SHA256 checksums of the downloaded files.
 * The number of splits in the generated ``DatasetDict``.
 * The number of samples in each split of the generated ``DatasetDict``.

-TO DO: Explain why you would want to disable the verifications or override the information used to perform the verifications.